proyecto26/ion-phaser/README.md

 I believe in Unicorns 🦄
 Support [me](http://www.paypal.me/jdnichollsc/2), if you do too.

+## Enterprise 💼

+Available as part of the Tidelift Subscription.

+The maintainers of IonPhaser and thousands of other packages are working with Tidelift to deliver commercial support and maintenance for the open source dependencies you use to build your applications.
+Save time, reduce risk, and improve code health, while paying the maintainers of the exact dependencies you use.
+[Learn more.](https://tidelift.com/subscription/pkg/npm-ion-phaser-core?utm_source=npm-ion-phaser-core&utm_medium=referral&utm_campaign=enterprise&utm_term=repo)

 ## Security contact information 🚨
 To report a security vulnerability, please use the [Tidelift security contact](https://tidelift.com/security).
 Tidelift will coordinate the fix and disclosure.